vuejs/docs/src/guide/components/slots.md

 </button>
 ```

-We might want the text "Submit" to be rendered inside the `<button>` most of the time.
+We might want the text "Submit" to be rendered inside the `<button>` if the parent didn't provide any slot content.
 To make "Submit" the fallback content, we can place it in between the `<slot>` tags:

 ```vue-html{3}
 <button type="submit">